Neo-Hao/Web-Scraping-from-USGSA/README.md

 This project can help scrap all this type of data in the following format:

-Column Name: Action    Date    RIN
+Column Name: Action,    Date,    RIN
 Row 1:        ...
 Row 2:        ...